cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 ## 2.3) Property Sales Instantiation Agent

-> The following description refers to the published Docker image `ghcr.io/cambridge-cares/avgsqmprice_agent:1.1.0` as of commit `???` on branch `https://github.com/cambridge-cares/TheWorldAvatar/tree/main`
+> The following description refers to the published Docker image `ghcr.io/cambridge-cares/landregistry_agent:1.1.0` as of commit `d0ba68a0bcb97d85551b90d0ccf4bcb059e0d886`

 To avoid potential issues with unregistered and unavailable derivation agents, both the `Average Square Metre Price Agent` and the `Property Value Estimation Agent` should be deployed (and hence registered in the KG) **before** instantiating property transaction data.
 Otherwise, the `createSyncDerivationForNewInfo` method will cause an exception, as it cannot instantiate the requested derivation outputs.